 For cross-compiling from Linux to Windows the MingW environment is necessary.
-Use something like sudo apt-get install mingw-w64 for x64 or sudo apt-get install mingw for x86 Linux (here: for Debian & derived distributions...) to install it.
+Use something like sudo apt-get install mingw-w64 for Linux (here: for Debian & derived distributions...) to install it.
 Then run the compilation process like this:

 '''

-make PLATFORM=mingw32 ARCH=x86_64 (64 bit) or
+make PLATFORM=mingw32 ARCH=x86_64 (64 bit) or make PLATFORM=mingw32 ARCH=x86 (32 bit).

-'''

-'''

-make PLATFORM=mingw32 ARCH=x86(32 bit).

 '''